Gleef-Solutions/docs/README.md

 npm i -g mintlify
 ```

-Run the following command at the root of your documentation (where mint.json is)
+Clone this repo, and run the following command at the root of your documentation (where mint.json is)

 ```
 mintlify dev